 Business letters in the U.S. can actually follow one of four common letter formats.
 All four formats are acceptable, but block is the most common.

 Block Letter Format: The common block letter format has all of the text flush with the left margin.
 Paragraphs are doubled spaced, and all lines of text are single spaced.
 The margins are a standard word processor setting of one inch.

 Alternative Block Letter Format: The alternative block letter format moves the return address, date, closing, signature, name, and title to the right side of the page.

 Semi-block Letter Format: The only difference between semi-block and block is the first line of each paragraph is indented in semi-block.

 Simplified Letter Format: This format takes the same properties of the block letter with one exception: the greeting or salutation is eliminated.
 It is a helpful format when you don’t know whether the recipient’s gender is male or female.

 Sections of a Business Letter

-- Signature: Sign your name as the same as in your letter.
-Name & Title: Include your full name and job title.
+- Name and Title: Include your full name and job title.